explodingcamera/blog/content/rust-os/2-shell/index.md

 }
 ```

-Now, when we run our kernel, we'll be greeted with a prompt, and we can type in commands like `help` and `shutdown` to see the available commands and shutdown the machine.
+Now, when we run our kernel, we'll be greeted with a prompt, and we can type in commands like `help` and `shutdown` to see the available commands and shut down the machine.

 ```
 > help